 Key 4: Make sure you include all the foundational movements

 There are five foundational movement patterns that should be included in every split.
-You are more than welcome to add all the fancy stuff you see on Instagram.
+You are more than welcome to add all the fancy stuff you see on Instagram, too, but you’ll get more mileage out of doing the basics well first.
 Not only will these foundational movements get you the most results for your effort, they’ll help you realize what your weak spots are and inform which accessory work you may need to add.

 This refers to upper body pulling to activate the back, like rows or pull ups.

-While this one absolutely means squatting, any quad focused exercise like lunges or leg press would qualify here.
+While this one absolutely means squatting, any quad focused exercise like lunges or leg press would qualify here, too.

 Hinging from the hips and focusing on that hip drive and extension, such as deadlifts or hip thrusts.